1916–1917 northern Minnesota lumber strike: Early strike actions

-On the morning of December 28, several hundred strikers began to picket outside that main gates to the Virginia and Rainy Lake Lumber Company plant in Virginia.
+On the morning of December 28, several hundred strikers began to picket outside the main gates to the Virginia and Rainy Lake Lumber Company plant in Virginia.
 The total number of workers on strike constituted a majority of the 1,200 workers and may have been as high as 1,000.
 As a result, one of the plant's two sawmills closed, while the other continued to operate only on a sporadic and reduced basis.
 That same day, men from the flying squad left Virginia en route to International Falls to attempt to recruit the lumberjacks, with many of the camps lying between these two cities along the logging railroads.
 Meanwhile, another group was sent from Bemidji to International Falls to recruit lumberjacks in the camps operated by the International Lumber Company.
 At the same time, Beaton left Virginia to go to Wisconsin, a state where he had previously done some work with labor organizing, where he hoped to recruit more lumberjacks to go on strike and possibly lead to a general strike of the lumber industry in the region.